Raph-09/Used-Car-Price-Estimation-End-To-End-Project/README.md

 LINK TO APP:https://www.google.com/search?q=car%20images&tbm=isch&tbs=il:cl&rlz=1C1CHNY_enNG904NG904&hl=en-US&sa=X&ved=0CAAQ1vwEahcKEwjYnsjQmIjxAhUAAAAAHQAAAAAQAg&biw=1010&bih=474
 ![car-image](https://user-images.githubusercontent.com/72034856/121199174-9eb9d700-c86a-11eb-83b4-c82acddc6ef0.jpg)

+## #Task:
+Build machine learning app that can predict the price of used car
+# Functionality:
+The app takes in inputs from the users, and predict the price for the used car the user is interested in
 # Description
 The used car price prediction is targeted towards the indian market using the cardekho dataset found on kaggle.
 This project is for an end to end project where i analyse data ,build model and create a simple web ui for people to interact with.